robemaru/cmsc315-oop-fundamentals/Unit2/README.md

 ## Implementation Approach

-I implemented the `Stack` class using a Python list.
+I implemented the `ConfigurationStack` class using a Python list.
 The list stored the values in the stack, and the `append()` method added new values to the top of the stack.
 The `pop()` method removed the most recently added value, which demonstrated LIFO behavior.

-I implemented the `Queue` class using Python's `collections.deque`.
+I implemented the `ProvisioningQueue` class using Python's `collections.deque`.
 The `append()` method added values to the back of the queue, while `popleft()` removed values from the front.
 This demonstrated FIFO behavior.

 I also implemented methods for checking whether each structure was empty.
-The stack included `push()`, `pop()`, `peek()`, and `is_empty()`.
-The queue included `enqueue()`, `dequeue()`, `front()`, and `is_empty()`.
+The stack included `push_command()`, `pop_command()`, `peek_command()`, and `is_empty()`.
+The queue included `enqueue_task()`, `dequeue_task()`, `front()`, and `is_empty()`.

 ## Stack: LIFO

 A stack follows the LIFO rule, which means Last In, First Out.
 The last value added to the stack is the first value removed.

-I demonstrated this behavior using a text editor undo-history scenario.
-Each new editing action was added to the stack.
-When an undo operation occurred, the most recent action was removed first.
+I demonstrated this behavior using network configuration commands.
+Each configuration command was added to the stack.
+When an undo operation occurred, the most recently added configuration was removed first.

-For example, if the actions were added in this order:
+For example, if the configurations were added in this order:

-1. Type assignment title
+1. Enable security settings
-2. Write paragraph
+2. Configure firewall
-3. Add code
+3. Update router interface

-4. Save document
+The first configuration removed was `Update router interface` because it was the most recently added item.

-The first action removed from the stack was `Save document`, because it was the most recently added item.
+This behavior is useful for situations such as undo operations, browser history, and reversing recent configuration changes.

 ## Queue: FIFO

 A queue follows the FIFO rule, which means First In, First Out.
 The first value added to the queue is the first value removed.

-I demonstrated this behavior using a coffee shop line.
-Customers were added to the back of the queue, and the customer at the front was served first.
+I demonstrated this behavior using server provisioning tasks.
+Tasks were added to the back of the queue, and the task at the front was processed first.

-For example, if four customers entered the queue in this order:
+For example, if the tasks entered the queue in this order:

-1. Customer 1
+1. Install security updates
-2. Customer 2
+2. Configure firewall rules
-3. Customer 3
+3. Restart server

-4. Customer 4
+`Install security updates` was processed first because it entered the queue first.

-`Customer 1` was served first because that customer entered the queue first.
+This behavior is useful for server processing, print jobs, customer service lines, and other systems where tasks should be processed in the order they arrive.

 ## Edge Cases